vladstojna/energy-profiler/nrg/README.md

     permissions to read the sensors
 * `rocm_ver=<version>`, used when the ROCm installation path is versioned (no effect if `gpu` is not `GPU_AMD`)
-* `system_clock` - use the system's clock instead of a steady clock for timestamps; use when an absolute, real time is necessary

 Additionally, some options are provided as preprocessor definitions.
 To enable them, use `make` with the `cpp` argument: